 When to choose SLS or MJF?

-In recent years, 3D printing has revolutionized manufacturing and design processes across various industries.
-Two prominent additive manufacturing technologies, Selective Laser Sintering (SLS) and Multi Jet Fusion (MJF), have emerged as game-changers in the world of 3D printing.
+In recent years, the landscape of manufacturing and design processes has been transformed by the innovation of 3D printing.
+Two notable additive manufacturing technologies, Selective Laser Sintering (SLS) and Multi Jet Fusion (MJF), have risen as significant disruptors in the realm of 3D printing.

 Both SLS and MJF offer unique advantages and are capable of producing high-quality parts, but understanding their differences and knowing when to use each technology is essential for making the right choice.
 In this blog post, we'll delve into the characteristics, applications, and considerations for selecting either SLS or MJF.

 Our focus is how to produce the best part for you.
 With either system you are guaranteed an accurate, ready for end use part, so the decision will mainly be driven by cost or a feature of the material that is of unique interest to you.